SD-DEVSECOPS/Star-Cancellation-Test/README.md

 # ⭐ Star Cancellation Test (SCT)

-This repository contains the **Star Cancellation Test** — a browser-based assessment tool designed to measure visuospatial attention, perceptual accuracy, and motor control.
+This repository contains the **Star Cancellation Test** — a browser-based assessment tool designed based on the **Behavioral Inattention Test (BIT)** to measure visuospatial attention, perceptual accuracy, and motor control.
 It is widely used in **neurology**, **neuropsychology**, and **cognitive research**, including studies on **Unilateral Spatial Neglect (USN)**.

 <div align="center">